akshay7394/bing-everywhere/README.md

   - Turn on "Developer Mode" (the toggle's at the top-right corner of this page)
   - Click on "Load unpacked extension"
   - Navigate to the directory where you extracted the .zip file to

+  It's also got support for keyboard shortcuts.
+The default is Alt-E (option + E on macOS)